OpenCilk/www.opencilk.org/src/doc/reference/reducers.md

 alignment avoids {% defn "false sharing" %} on reducer accesses.
 If greater alignment is required a level of indirection must be added.

 Because reducers are types, pointers to reducers are possible.
-If you need a pointer to a reducer explicitly treated as a reducer use `__builtin_addressof` to get one.
-You can pass this pointer to reducer-aware code.
+Use `__builtin_addressof` to get a pointer to a reducer treated as a reducer instead of a view.
+This pointer can be passed to reducer-aware code.

 ```c